xpresso/iphone-html5-offline-app-demo/README.md

 Notes
 ====

+**Heachache Alert**: `Cannot Open MyApp MyApp could not be opened because it could not connect to the server.`

+Solution: Clear Mobile Safari's cache. `Settings => Safari => Clear Cache` Also, you might try renaming your URL.
+I.E. http://example.com/path/to/app to http://example.com/path/to/app2

+How to avoid:
+Test on Chrome until your app works, then on test your iPod / iPhone / iPad.
+Particularly, always test your `main.manifest` in Chrome first.
+With one mistake of the `main.manifest` you may end up in an error loop that you can't get out of without clearing the cache.

+  * Develop on **Chrome first** - which has useful error messages - then test on Mobile Safari
   * The cache manifest may not be named `cache.manifest`. `main.manifest` works fine.
   * If there is an error in your cache manifest, your app will not update
     * you delete a file that was listed